nodejs/node/doc/api/dns.markdown

 Uses the DNS protocol to resolve service records (`SRV` records) for the `hostname`.
-The `addresses` argument passed to the `callback` function will be an array of objects with the properties:
+The `addresses` argument passed to the `callback` function will be an array of objects with the following properties:

 * `priority`
 * `weight`